Are Transformers More Robust? Towards Exact Robustness Verification for Transformers: Introduction

 \section{Introduction}

-Over the past decade, Neural Networks (NNs) have been widely adopted for many applications, including self-driving cars.
-Lately, as an emerging type of NNs, Attention Networks (ATNs) such as Transformers~\cite{vaswani2017attention}, are often found to be the most effective models in these applications, compared to the more conventional Multi-Layer Perceptrons (MLPs)~\cite{dosovitskiy2021image}.
-Nevertheless, these studies primarily focus on accuracy performances.
-Parallel research has shown that NNs often lack robustness against input changes such as adversarial attacks and domain shifts~\cite{goodfellow2015explaining,su2019one}, hence hindering the dependability of the NN-based applications.
-Based on such background, a natural question is whether ATNs are also more robust than MLPs, given the better accuracy observed by many studies.
-To answer this question, we evaluate the maximum resilience of the NNs against local input perturbations generally modeled by $l_p$-distances, i.e., exact robustness verification (where $p$ can be $1,2, ..., \infty$).
-Ultimately, the goal is to hold a direct comparison of the robustness of the two kinds of NNs and gain insights from the results.
+Over the past decade, Neural Networks (NNs) have been widely adopted for many applications, including automated vehicles (AVs)~\cite{bojarski2016end}.
+Lately, as an emerging type of NNs, Transformers~\cite{vaswani2017attention} are often found to be the most effective models, compared to the more conventional Multi-Layer Perceptrons (MLPs) or their convolutional and recurrent variants~\cite{dosovitskiy2021image}, thereby gradually replacing them in these applications.
+For instance, Tesla and Cruise use Transformers in their perception units~\cite{cruise2021underthehood,tesla2022aiday}.
+However, most of the studies and discussions focus on evaluating NNs' accuracy.
+Parallel research has shown that NNs often lack robustness against input changes such as adversarial attacks or domain shifts, hence hindering the overall dependability of the NN-based applications~\cite{goodfellow2015explaining,hu2022human,su2019one}.

+The above background naturally prompts a question of whether Transformers are more robust than MLPs, given the often better accuracy and wide applications.
+To answer this question, we study the maximum robustness of the NNs against local input perturbations commonly modeled by $l_p$-distances, i.e., exact robustness verification (where $p$ can be $1,2, ..., \infty$).
+Ultimately, the goal is to hold a direct comparison of the robustness of the two kinds of NNs, Transformers and MLPs, and gain insights from the results.